freer4/elevuetor/elevuetor-js/README.md

 ```
 <script>
 import {Database} from 'elevuetor';
-import PostModel from '@/data/models/PostModel'; //wherever your model files from Mantle live
+import PostModel from '@/data/models/PostModel'; //wherever your model files from the server live

 export default {
     name: "PostList",